 Wine as an investment is becoming increasingly popular and offers an interesting alternative to traditional forms of investment.
-Due to limited availability and rising demand, certain wines can appreciate significantly in value.
-However, this type of investment requires in-depth knowledge and careful storage in order to be successful.
+Due to limited availability and growing demand, certain wines can appreciate significantly in value.
+However, this type of investment requires in-depth knowledge and careful storage to be successful.

 “A good wine is inspiring and reveals new subtleties and nuances with every sip.
 A good wine is alive, has character, and a certain typicity.
 I see myself as an advocate for wine lovers who do not have a big budget.
 There are high-quality alternatives to expensive wines.
 We offer these alternatives in our store, and people truly appreciate this selection,” says Philipp Schwander.